On $H$-Topological Intersection Graphs: FPT results via clique-treewidth graph classes

 \begin{proof} To test if $G$ contains a $k$-clique, we first try to generate a tree decomposition of $G$ with width roughly $f(k)$ via a recent algorithm~\cite{DBLP:journals/siamcomp/BodlaenderDDFLP16}, which, for any given graph $G$ and number $t$, provides a tree decomposition of width at most $5\cdot t$ or states that the treewidth of $G$ is larger than $t$.
 This algorithm runs in $2^{\calO(t)}\cdot n$ time.
-If this algorithm provides a tree decomposition, we use it to test whether $G$ has a $k$-clique in $\calO((5\cdot f(k))^{5 \cdot f(k)} \cdot n)$ time via a known algorithm~\cite{courcelle1992monadic}.
-If not, then $G$ must contain a $k$-clique, and we are done. \end{proof}
+If this algorithm does not produce a tree decomposition, then $G$ must contain a $k$-clique, and we are done.
+Otherwise, we obtain a tree decomposition $({X}, T)$ of $G$ of width $5\cdot f(k)$.
+Note that, an easy property of tree decompositions is that, for every clique $K$, there is a bag which contains the vertices of $K$.
+In particular, to check if $G$ has a $k$-clique it suffices to check whether each the subgraph induced by a bag of $G$ contains a $k$-clique.
+This can obviously be done in $2^{\calO(f(k))} \cdot n$ time by brute-force.
+Thus, we have $2^{\calO(f(k))}\cdot n$ time in total as needed. \end{proof}

 For each fixed $k \geq 3$, it is known that testing \emph{$(k,k)$-pre-colouring extension} (see Section~\ref{sec:h-graphs} for a definition) for $G \in \graphs{H}$ can be done in \cXP~time \cite{biro1992precoloring}.
 The authors combine Lemma~\ref{lem:bounded_tw} together with a simple argument to obtain the result.
-We use a similar argument together with a more recent result regarding bounded treewidth graphs to observe that an even more general problem, \emph{list $k$-coloring} (where each list is a subset of $\{1, \ldots, k\}$), is \cFPT\ on any treewidth-bounded graph class, and therefore, also on \graphs{H}.
+We use a similar argument together with a more recent result regarding bounded treewidth graphs to observe that an even more general problem, \emph{list $k$-coloring} (where each list is a subset of $\{1, \ldots, k\}$), is \cFPT\ on graph class satisfying the clique-treewidth property, and therefore, also on \graphs{H}.